 Remember that if you've been harassed it's normal to feel upset, angry, or sad.
 Talk to someone you trust to help you work through your feelings and decide if there's something more you want to do.
 There is help on campus for getting through this including Counseling and Psychological Services, and the Office of Student Life.

 Sometimes you might feel uncomfortable seeking health care because of a fear of homophobia.
 This can make it harder to seek health care when you need it.
-This can be even more difficult if you are a person of color and fear racial prejudice as well.
-At Health Services we want to be a safe space for LGBTQ students to seek appropriate, sensitive, non-discriminatory health care.
+This problem may be compounded if you are a person of color and fear racial prejudice.
+Health Services works hard to be a safe space for LGBTQ students to seek appropriate, sensitive, non-discriminatory health care.

 You play an integral part in the health care you receive.
 Communicating openly and honestly with your medical provider is an important way to receive comprehensive and sensitive medical care.
-This includes talking about issues like sex and gender.
+This includes talking about issues like sex and gender identity.
 It's also important that you feel like you can ask questions of your provider.
 We suggest that you find a provider at Health Services that you feel comfortable with to take the lead on your medical care.
-While all providers are available to you, this provider will know your history well and, by building a relationship with this provider, you will optimize your health care and feel safer discussing your concerns and issues.
-Ask around about which providers your friends use or make a point of meeting different providers when you schedule appointments.
+While all providers are available to you, this provider can come to know your history well, and, by building a relationship with this provider, you will optimize your health care and feel safer discussing your concerns and issues.
+You can ask around about which providers your friends use or make a point of meeting different providers when you schedule appointments.
+You can always request a specific Health Services provider by name or request a provider by gender.

 One way to approach a trip to Health Services if you're nervous is to do some research before you come in.
-Think about and research any specific health concerns you may have.
-See the health concerns list below for specifics that you might not have thought about.
+Check out our pages on health issues and concerns for women who have sex with women, men who have sex with men, bisexuals, and trans* students.
 If you have questions for your provider, write them down and bring them in -- sometimes it's hard to remember all of your questions once you're in the exam room.
 Remember that you can tell your provider that you are nervous and they can help you through the questions.

 Finally, patient comments are very important to us.
 If you have any feedback about our services, good or bad, please fill out a patient comment form and put it in the boxes that are in the waiting rooms.
 We address all complaints, and the more specific you are, the better we will be able to fix the problem.
 If you choose to leave your name, we will follow up with you.